jayanthmani8045/Food-Conservation-Portal/README.md

-# Food Waste Management Portal
+# Commercial Kitchen Recovery Hub

 A full‑stack application to manage surplus food collection, distribution, logistics, and quality assessment using Oracle Database, FastAPI, and React.